berteltorp/Flarum-da-DK/README.md

       - [Moment.js](https://github.com/moment/moment) [2.10.6](https://github.com/moment/moment/releases/tag/2.10.6)

 ## Installation
+Composer installation is *strongly encouraged* as once beta 5 is released manual installation will no longer work.

 ### Using Composer

 Flarum uses Composer to manage its dependencies and extensions.
-The Dutch language pack, available [on Packagist](https://packagist.org/packages/berteltorp/danish), is also manageable with Composer.
+The Danish language pack, available [on Packagist](https://packagist.org/packages/berteltorp/danish), is also manageable with Composer.
 Make sure that [Composer](https://getcomposer.org/) is installed on your machine, then run the following command in the location where Flarum is installed:

 ```
 composer require berteltorp/danish